Volunteers for special events

 • SOCIETY FOR DISABILITIES DAY ON THE FARM

 NEEDED: Volunteers 14 and older needed on June 21 to assist and encourage children and serve as “buddies” with the various activities throughout the farm.
 The event introduces children with disabilities (and kids at heart), to activities typically seen on a working farm, including horseback riding, hayrides, planting in the garden, arts and crafts, a petting zoo and a barbecue to celebrate the day of fun and adventure.
 Additional help is needed at each of the activity stations.
-Volunteers will receive an orientation from 9-10 a.m., help with set up, interact with their buddies from 10 a.m. to 1 p.m. and assist with clean up.
+Volunteers will receive an orientation from 9 to 10 a.m., help with setup, interact with their buddies from 10 a.m. to 1 p.m. and assist with cleanup.
 Experience working around farm animals is helpful but not necessary.
 All volunteers must complete an application, and volunteers over age 18 must pass a background check.
-Volunteers are needed for this program which will take place at the Jim & Patti Sanchez Farms in Oakdale from 9 a.m. to 2 p.m.
+Volunteers are needed for this program, which will take place at the Jim & Patti Sanchez Farms in Oakdale from 9 a.m. to 2 p.m.